kevinselwyn/metrocard/README.md

           [-h|--help]
 ```

 Note: Effective March 22, 2015, the base fare will be $2.75 (up $0.25 from the previous rate of $2.50).
 This program uses the new rate by default.
-To harken back to simpler, cheaper times and use to $2.50 fare:
+To harken back to simpler, cheaper times and use the $2.50 fare and %5 bonus:

 ```bash
 metrocard --old